 Finally – and most importantly – giving analysts direct access to Storm allows them to create arbitrary queries and provides them with an extraordinarily powerful analytical tool.
 Analysts are not constrained to a set of “canned” queries provided through a GUI or an API.
 Instead, they can follow their analysis wherever it takes them, creating queries as needed and working with the data in whatever manner is most appropriate to their research.

 Storm allows users to perform all of the common operations used to interact with the data in a Synapse Cortex:

 - Lift: – retrieve data based on specified criteria.
 (Storm Reference - Lifting)

 - Filter: – refine your results by including or excluding a subset of nodes based on specified criteria.
 (Storm Reference - Filtering)

 - Pivot: – take a set of nodes and identify other nodes that share one or more property values with the lifted set.
 (Storm Reference - Pivoting)

-In addition to these operations, the Storm query language supports an extensible set of commands (Storm Reference - Storm Commands).
-Storm supports an extensible set of commands such as limit, graph, or uniq support specific functionality to further extend the power of Storm.
+- Pipe (send) nodes to Storm commands (Storm Reference - Storm Commands).
+Storm supports an extensible set of commands such as limit, max, or uniq support specific functionality to further extend the power of Storm.
 Additional Storm commands allow management of permissions for users and roles, Synapse views and layers, and Synapse’s automation features (Storm Reference - Automation).
 Available commands can be displayed by running

 Lift, Filter, and Pivot Criteria¶